 A pandemic may last for many weeks, possibly several months.
 Continuing to provide essential operational services may result in annual leave being cancelled.
 In these cases, wherever possible, notice will be given that is at least the same length of the period of annual leave being cancelled.

 Any cancellation of leave or request for leave will be at the discretion of the Organisation Manager and will be in accordance with organisational requirements that prevail at the time.
-However, it is recognised that during a pandemic time away from work is essential for health and morale and to allow staff to recuperate form the intense pressure of the pandemic.
+However, it is recognised that during a pandemic time away from work is essential for health and morale and to allow staff to recuperate from the intense pressure of the pandemic.

 Where staff have already pre-booked holidays, they should be allowed to take them where possible.
 However, it is likely that international travel will be restricted, resulting in the cancellation of many pre-booked holidays.
-[Where the retraction of authorised annual leave results in the cancellation of pre-booked holidays, staff will be reimbursed for any loss not covered by insurance or other means depending on the provision of the appropriate paperwork.]

 In the event of annual leave being cancelled it is anticipated that there will be large numbers of staff requesting annual leave once the pandemic is over.
 Where staff are prevented from taking their annual leave in the current leave year they will not lose this entitlement.
-They will be able to carry forward leave in excess of the normal arrangements [and/or annual leave may be bought back from individuals as long as the statutory minimum leave entitlement is taken.]
+They will be able to carry forward leave in excess of the normal arrangements and encouraged to take the leave as soon as practically possible.
+In some circumstances payment in lieu of outstanding annual leave may be made at the discretion of the employer, but only after the minimum leave entitlement has been taken.[and/or annual leave may be bought back from individuals as long as the statutory minimum leave entitlement is taken.]

 Compassionate leave